Updated December 2018

 For centuries people with disabilities were thought to be helpless, indigent citizens, and were forced into institutions and asylums without equal opportunity or equal protection under the law.
 The disability rights movement of the 1960s marked a critical turning point with the rise of a grassroots effort that eventually led to the legislative victories of the Education for All Handicapped Children Act in 1975 (renamed IDEA in 1990) and the Americans with Disabilities Act (ADA) in 1990.

-According to the U.S. Census, about 56.7 million people, or 19% of the population, had a disability in 2010, based on a broad definition of disability, with more than half of them reporting the disability was severe.
-Less than one half of individuals (41.1%) aged 21 to 64 with a disability were employed compared to 79.1% of people in this age group without disabilities.
+According to the U.S. Census Bureau, about 40.7 million people, or 12.8% of the population had a disability in 2016.
+Persons without a disability ages 16 to 64 were employed more than double the percentage (65.3%) of persons with a disability (27.7%).
 Even in the digital age, access to the internet is unequally distributed.
-Findings of a Pew Internet survey reflect lower rates of internet use by individuals who have a disability compared to those without a disability (54% vs. 81).
+Findings of a Pew Research Center survey in 2016 reflect lower rates of daily internet use by individuals who have a disability compared to those without a disability (50% vs. 79%).

 The multi-grade lessons included in this curriculum unit seek to challenge myths and stereotypes about people with disabilities and to promote awareness of various forms of disability.